kbase/workspace_deluxe/docsource/shockintegration.rst

 Sharing data works completely normally.

-Step 5 - Retrieve the data from the Workspace
+Step 5 - retrieve the data from the Workspace
 ---------------------------------------------

 Retrieving the data from the workspace also works normally, but there’s a